Chuggington: Production

 The creative core behind Chuggington is Sarah Ball, a producer and director who worked on Bob the Builder, and Don Toht, who designed the characters and sets.

-The computer animation is made with Autodesk Maya software.
+The animation is made with Autodesk Maya software.

 As well as the regular ten-minute episodes, there are four-minute shows, Chuggington: Badge Quest, focusing on the trainees' efforts to earn reward badges for their "Chugger" training.

 Three Chuggington specials were commissioned for release on DVD from 2013 onwards.

+On 29 November 2017, Fuji Television took over the Japanese rights to the show (including production, distribution and licensing) in Japan from Ludorum.

 On 10 December 2018, Herschend Entertainment Studios acquired the rights to the series.

 Broadcast

-The first series of 52 episodes was sold to broadcasters including the BBC, ABC (Australia), TF1 (France),Super RTL (Germany) and Fuji TV (Japan) in a deal announced in February 2008.
+The first series of 52 episodes was sold to broadcasters including the BBC, ABC (Australia), TF1 (France), Super RTL (Germany), and Fuji TV (Japan) in a deal announced in February 2008.
 A second series of 26 episodes was purchased by the BBC and many other broadcasters throughout the world.
-Aimed at children between the ages of 3 and 6, Chuggington made its UK debut as a "soft launch" on BBC Two on 22 September 2008.
+Aimed at children between the ages of 3 and 6, Chuggington made its UK debut as a "soft launch" on BBC Two on 29 September 2008.

+Reception

+Emily Ashby of Common Sense Media gave the show four stars out of five, saying that "Young 'trainees' teach preschoolers important social skills."